 A desire for fast results from the wishing well is the culprit and it is the biggest stick in the spokes preventing those results.
-Here's what I mean.
-In order to get a real process you need the right materials and intent to build it:
+In order to get a real process you need the right materials and intent to build it.
+Here's what I mean:

-- written, specific, measurable, REALISTIC goals (use benchmarking data, not wishes!)
+- use written, specific, measurable, and REALISTIC goals (use benchmarking data, not just wishes!)

-- trained sales people (this can be the owner, and only one person if you're a small operation)
+- you need trained sales people (this can be the owner, and only one person if you're a small operation)

-- the right marketing content, underpinned by strategy
+- produce the right marketing content, underpinned by strategy

 Examining each of these one at a time will reveal where there are habits instead of scalable processes that deliver results.
 It could seem really simple as you glance through this list.
 However, when you try to use this to direct your team you'll start to see the cracks and sometimes gaping holes.
 It probably doesn't seem so simple once you spend a little time with it, does it?

 Let's take the first one as an example; written, specific, measurable, REALISTIC goals.
 Most companies have high level, general goals for what they need to accomplish.
 As you drill into the details of daily work, you'll often find a staff that's not really sure what THEIR goals are in relationship to this larger one.
 What is their action list?
 Have you given them directions and timelines needed to complete their tasks?
 Are they capable of delivering what you're expecting of them or are they overloaded with many responsibilities that will make marketing and sales related tasks difficult or even impossible to do.
 Can you and your staff measure to check their progress along the way?
 Have you taken into account variables of seasons, economic circumstances and other outside influence when you set the goals?
 How will you address them?
 Are they truly realistic goals for all involved or just figures you'd like to hit (are we hanging out at the wishing well)?